 Basically a huge gunfight of a movie, nothing more.
 That’s somewhat of a compliment.

 40. Paranormal Activity 3

 I’m a fan of this series of films.
 This was the worst of the three, but still good for some decent spooky chills or some stuff.
 Whatever.
 This is the problem with coming up with comments for the C grade films, they are all just mehhhh.
 At least I can criticize Zookeeper verbosely.

 It’s not that bad.
 You probably didn’t even see it.

 38. A Good Old Fashioned Orgy

-I was going in expecting compete horseshit, and came away genuinely surprised at how much I liked it.
+I was going in expecting compete garbage, and came away genuinely surprised at how much I liked it.
 It’s no future classic, but a decent straight-up comedy.
 That Tyler Labine guy is kind of annoying, though.